Skip to content

 Negotiating with the Seller

-Finesse, preparation and timing is the key in extracting concessions from the seller.
+Finesse, preparation, and timing are the keys to extracting concessions from the seller.

 Every seller always wants full price, but they also want a “clean closing’, so they can move on easily to the next phase of their life.
 A “clean closing translates into an “on time-no drama”, type of closing.

-But when a buyer is asking for closing costs, often (in the seller’s mind) may think a buyer’s financial position is weak and may even a lower offer from another buyer (with a larger down) assuming the 2nd buyer has a better chance of closing on time.
+But when a buyer asks for closing costs, the seller (in the seller’s mind) may think a buyer’s financial position is weak and may even a lower offer from another buyer (with a larger down) assuming the 2nd buyer has a better chance of closing on time.

-A “DU” is a computerized loan approval (Fannie – FHA –VA) which indicates the buyers has completed their entire loan package and (when approved) has been assigned a loan “case number” which virtually guarantees there will be no last-minute lender/ buyer surprises before COE!
+A “DU” is a computerized loan approval (Fannie – FHA –VA) which indicates the buyers have completed their entire loan package and (when approved) have been assigned a loan “case number,” which virtually guarantees there will be no last-minute lender/ buyer surprises before COE!

 Raising the Sales Price to Cover Closing Costs